MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 The `overflow` function is most frequently called by public `streambuf` functions like `sputc` and `sputn` when the put area is full, but other classes, including the stream classes, can call `overflow` anytime.

 The function consumes the characters in the put area between the `pbase` and `pptr` pointers and then reinitializes the put area.
-The `overflow` function must also consume `nCh` (if `nCh` is not `EOF`), or it might choose to put that character in the new put area so that it will be consumed on the next call.
+The `overflow` function must also consume `nCh` (if `nCh` isn't `EOF`), or it might choose to put that character in the new put area so that it will be consumed on the next call.

 The definition of consume varies among derived classes.
 For example, the `filebuf` class writes its characters to a file, while the `strstreambuf` class keeps them in its buffer and (if the buffer is designated as dynamic) expands the buffer in response to a call to overflow.
 This expansion is achieved by freeing the old buffer and replacing it with a new, larger one.
 The pointers are adjusted as necessary.